Updates, commentary, training and advice on immigration and asylum law

 Why do we need electronic travel authorisation?

 In a factsheet published in February 2024, the Conservative government said that their priority was to keep the UK safe and “strengthen the security of our border”.
 Part of the initiative is to make sure that everyone wishing to travel to the UK has permission to do so, and the electronic travel authorisation scheme aims to plug any gaps.
-The Home Office even published a news story about the scheme, framing it as a way to “bolster the border”.
+A further factsheet from March 2025 confirms that the scheme “helps prevent the arrival of those who present a threat to the UK”.

-In the EU, the EU Entry/Exit System (EES) is due to start in 2025.
-The European Travel Information and Authorisation System (ETIAS) is then due to start six months after the EES.
+In the EU, the EU Entry/Exit System (EES) is due to start in October 2025.
+The European Travel Information and Authorisation System (ETIAS) is then due to start in the last quarter of 2026.
 It will soon be commonplace to have obtained authorisation to travel to a number of countries worldwide, not just the UK.